 WHY VOLUMETRIC DOSING CONTROL?

 I know, that I will sound not serious, but I bought the Duo for the sake of the volumetric buttons.
 I am absolutely ok to use a scale to control the brew ratio, but my wife is not.
 For almost two last years, every morning, before going to work, I was leaving the portafilter with tamped coffee on the countertop.
-My wife was inserting it to our Breville Infuser, clicking a button - and voalá!
-According to the found in the Internet, I am not alone in that situation: "with a volumetric machine, once its set up and programmed, anyone in the house can produce a decent coffee without my involvement".
+Later, my wife was inserting it to our Breville Infuser, clicking a button - and voalá!
+According to the found in the Internet, I am not alone in that situation: "with a volumetric machine, once it's set up and programmed, anyone in the house can produce a decent coffee without my involvement".

 From "The Professional Barista's Handbook":

 "It is interesting to note that a barista who pulls shots using a machine's programmable volumetric buttons will achieve a far more consistent espresso brewing ratio than a barista stopping shots by sight.
 Shots produced with the programmable buttons can vary by volume due to differences in crema quantity, but they will in fact be of reasonably consistent mass."

 In addition to increased consistency, volumetric dosing has one more advantage for those who prepare milk-based drinks (as I said, we don't belong to that population, but I provide this info for milk-drinkers): it allows to extract espresso and froth milk in the same time.
 You can say: ha-ha, any double boiler or HX allows that!
 Technically - yes, but mentally - no if you want to concentrate on everything you are doing.
 Both the steps are important, but, at one given moment, you can focus on only one of them (unless you are a of kings of multi-tasking or a many-headed dragon).
 With volumetric dosing, you can "click-and-forget" a button, and immediately concentrate on steaming.
 That's what I found: